Ed.D. in Developmental Education Administration

-After the completion of twelve semester hours (two semesters) of doctoral level coursework in the program, each student will be considered for full admission to candidacy.
-A doctoral program committee will review his/her academic progress, interpersonal skills, and motivation to determine whether the student should continue with the program.
-After full admission to the program, the student’s doctoral dissertation committee will be assigned by the Director of Doctoral Studies and the Chair of the Department of Educational Leadership and Counseling.
+After the completion of nineteen semester hours (three semesters) of doctoral level coursework in the program, each student will be considered for full admission to candidacy.
+Successful academic progress, interpersonal skills, and motivation will determine whether the student should continue with the program.
+After full admission to the program, the student’s doctoral dissertation committee will be assigned by the Program Director and supported by the Chair of the Department of Educational Leadership.

-A comprehensive examination will be taken after the completion of forty-two hours of required coursework.
+A comprehensive examination will be taken after the completion of thirty-eight hours of required coursework.
 Students must be enrolled during the semester the comprehensive examination is taken.
-After successful completion of the written and oral comprehensive examination, the student may defend the dissertation proposal.
+After successful completion of the comprehensive examination, the student may propose and defend the dissertation proposal.

 |EdD in Developmental Education Administration|